Writing in childhood: Modern culture

 Anne Haas Dyson, the professor at the University of Illinois, mentions in her article about writing in childhood that while modern culture can provide new opportunities for communication and expression, it can also create challenges and barriers for children as they learn to write in traditional academic contexts.
 In other words, modern culture exerts impact on writing in children to some extent.

 One of the main ways in which modern culture influences children's writing is through the media and popular culture.
 Children nowadays are exposed to a wide range of media, including television, movies and the internet, which often use language and writing in ways that differ from traditional academic writing, and this exposure could affect the way children view writing as well as their motivations to engage in writing.

 In addition, modern culture has also led to changes in the way children use language in their everyday lives.
+Technology has allowed for tools to aid writing such as word processing, making it easier for children to write.
+It helps to revise, edit, and organize their words and ideas efficiently.
 The use of technology and social media has resulted in new forms of communication, such as texting and instant messaging, which have their own unique language and writing conventions, and children who learn these forms of communication may struggle with the conventions of academic writing or may view them as irrelevant to their lives.

 Furthermore, modern culture has led to changes in the way children view themselves as writers.
 The emphasis on standardized testing and academic performance has created pressure on children to produce writing that meets certain standards, which may limit their creativity and self-expression.
 In addition, the focus on correctness and accuracy in writing may cause children to view writing as a chore rather than a meaningful and enjoyable activity.